nodeshift-archived/nodejs-istio-tracing/README.md

 #### Launcher Flow Setup

-If the Booster is installed through the Launcher and the Continuous Delivery flow, no additional steps are necessary.
+If the example application is installed through the Launcher and the Continuous Delivery flow, no additional steps are necessary.

 Skip to the _Use Cases_ section.